 All our tour costs are on the website listed under each tour.
 Tour cost varies depending on whether you are opting for twin sharing or the single room supplement.
 There is also a discount if you are riding 2 up or your friend or partner wants to ride in the Jeep.

-We use quality bikes mostly Honda CRF250L’s of models from 2015 onwards, these bikes are included in the price as well handpicked accommodation including 5* hotels, all meals, fuel, transfers to and from the airport, a support vehicle with driver and mechanic, friendly English speaking guides, all necessary permits and Elephant/ Jeep safari (certain tours only).
+We use quality bikes mostly Honda CRF250L’s of models from 2015 onwards, these bikes are included in the price as well handpicked accommodation ranging from 5* hotels to quality teahouses, all meals, fuel, transfers to and from the airport, a support vehicle with driver and mechanic, friendly English speaking guides, all necessary permits and Elephant/ Jeep safari (certain tours only).